tiagoapolo/ABSteppedProgressBar/README.md

 ## Example

-First thing is to import the framework.
+`First things First` is to import the framework.
 See the Installation instructions, on how to add the framework to your project.

-Run the Exemple project to see it in action !
+Run the Example project to see it in action !

 ## Requirements